bethany-j-allen/phylogenetics_workshop/README.md

 If you want to look at or edit nexus/tree files, I would recommend using a good plain text editor to preserve file types and formatting.
 For Windows, I like Notepad++ (https://notepad-plus-plus.org), and for Mac OS, I like Atom (https://atom.io).

-https://icytree.org is a great web-based tree visualiser, jut drag and drop your Newick to see the tree.
+https://icytree.org is a great web-based tree visualiser, just drag and drop your Newick to see the tree.

 www.mesquiteproject.org is a nice program for carrying out simple tasks with phylogenies.
 I previously used it to build phylogenies by hand: you can enter your list of OTUs, drag and drop your branches, then export to a Newick file for further visualisation or analysis.